Thomas Dudley: Family and legacy

-Dudley may have had another son, though most historians seem to think the evidence is too slim.
+Dudley may have had another son, though most historians think the evidence is too slim.
 A “Thomas Dudley” was awarded degrees from Emmanuel College, Cambridge University, in 1626 and 1630, and some historians have argued this is a son of Dudley.
 Also, Dudley was referred to as “Thomas Dudley Senior” on a lone occasion in 1637.

-Dorothy Yorke died 27 December 1643 at 61 years of age, and was remembered by her daughter Anne in a poem:
+Dorothy Yorke died on 27 December 1643 at 61 years of age, and was remembered by her daughter Anne in a poem:

-Dudley married his second wife, the widow Katherine (Deighton) Hackburne, descendant of the noble Berkeley, Lygon and Beauchamp families, in 1644.
+Dudley married his second wife, the widow Katherine (Deighton) Hackburne, a descendant of the noble Berkeley, Lygon, and Beauchamp families, in 1644.
 She is also a direct descendant of eleven of the twenty-five barons who acted as sureties for John Lackland on the Magna Carta.
 They had three children, Deborah, Joseph, and Paul.
 Joseph served as governor of the Dominion of New England and of the Province of Massachusetts Bay.
 Paul (not to be confused with Joseph's son Paul, who served as provincial attorney general) was for a time the colony's register of probate.

-In 1636 Dudley moved from Cambridge to Ipswich, and in 1639 moved to Roxbury.
+In 1636, Dudley moved from Cambridge to Ipswich, and in 1639, moved to Roxbury.
 He died in Roxbury on 31 July 1653, and was buried in the Eliot Burying Ground there.
-Dudley, Massachusetts is named for his grandsons Paul and William, who were its first proprietors.
+Dudley, Massachusetts is named for his grandsons Paul and William, its first proprietors.

 The Massachusetts Department of Conservation and Recreation owns a parcel of land in Billerica called Governor Thomas Dudley Park.
 The "Two Brothers" rocks are located in the Great Meadows National Wildlife Refuge in Bedford, in an area that has been listed on the National Register of Historic Places as the Two Brothers Rocks-Dudley Road Historic District.

 Dudley Square

 Dudley Square in Boston's Roxbury neighborhood was named after Dudley.
-Proponents of an effort to rename the square noted that Dudley was "a leading politician in 1641", when the colony became the first to legally sanction slavery.
+Proponents of an effort to rename the square noted that Dudley was "a leading politician in 1641", when the colony became the first to sanction slavery legally.
 Conversely, Byron Rushing, former president of the Museum of African American History in Boston, stated, “I’ve really searched, and I’ve found no evidence that Dudley ever owned slaves."

-A non-binding advisory question was added to the 5 November 2019, municipal ballot for all Boston residents asking, "Do you support the renaming/changing of the name of Dudley Square to Nubian Square?"
+A non-binding advisory question was added to the 5 November 2019 municipal ballot for all Boston residents asking, "Do you support the renaming/changing of the name of Dudley Square to Nubian Square?"
 Election night results show that the question was defeated.

 Mayor of Boston Marty Walsh subsequently announced that the question had "passed in the surrounding areas" near the square, and could be considered further by the city's Public Improvement Commission.
 On 19 December 2019, the Public Improvement Commission unanimously approved changing the name of Dudley Square to Nubian Square.
 Dudley station was renamed Nubian station in June 2020.